- Feature Links

-We over competitive insurance premiums for Blue Cross Blue Shield Medical Insurance and Delta Dental Insurance (Employer pays 92% of premiums).
+We offer competitive insurance premiums for Blue Cross Blue Shield Medical Insurance and Delta Dental Insurance (Employer pays 92% of premiums).

-- Single Monthly Medical Insurance Premium Employee Cost - $39.04
+- Single Medical and Dental Insurance Premium Employee Cost - approximately $50 per month.

-- Family Monthly Medical Insurance Premium Employee Cost - $96.32
+- Family Medical and Dental Insurance Premium Employee Cost - approximately $110.00 per month.

 - Options for Additional Supplemental Dental and Vision Insurance, Life Insurance, and Disability Insurance Offered